 Other ISPs ask you to use FTP to do the job.
 This is a bit like a cross between surfing the net and using email.
 Not hard when you get the hang of it, but you need the software for the job.
 I heard something the other day that makes me think it may be built into modern browsers.
-I use a shareware product called "Terrapin", which cost me not very much ($35), works well, and I was allowed to try it before having to pay anything.
-(I.e. it is shareware.)
+I used to use a nice a shareware product called "Terrapin".

 You will choose the names of your pages, but your ISP will tell you where the world can find them.
 For example, I chose to call this page "hh5.htm" (page 5 of "Helpful Hints"), but it is at www.arunet.co.uk/tkboyd/hh5.htm because that's what the interNET service provider near the ARUn river gave me.
 It is not hard to have a site with a name of your choice.
 I like the services from 1&1 (US site... click on the link to the US site, and I score points with 1&1... thank you!).
 (They also have a UK site.).
-I used to use Yahoo for my domain registration, but later decided that 1&1 do it better, more transparently, and for less. ("Domain registration" is the part of the process in which you reserve your URL, the www thingie.
+Many years ago, I used Yahoo for my domain registration, but later decided that 1&1 do it better, more transparently, and for less.
+(I've used 1&1 for more than a decade now (9/17) ("Domain registration" is the part of the process in which you reserve your URL, the www thingie.
 1&1 can host your site, even if you register the domain with someone else.
-Hosting is having a computer with the right htm files on it connected to the internet.)
+Hosting is having a computer with the right htm files on it connected to the internet.
+Beware snailmail and email from third parties trying to steal your business around the time your registration is due for renewal.)
 If you have arranged your own access to the web, you probably can already post web pages.
 Posting them with a URL of your choice is only a little more work.
 Try posting the pages the easy way first.
 You can move on to getting your own URL later, if you want to.
 Beware...
 Some of the really inexpensive "services" have a little catch: you don't gain ownership of "your" URL.
 This locks you in: If you want to change host, you either pay a transfer fee, or you change your URL.
 (1&1 don't play this trick on you.)

 Looking for email, domain registration, or web site hosting?
-If you visit 1&1's site from here, it helps me.
+I've been very happy with www.1and1.com (and 1and1.co.uk) for over a decade.
 They host my website, and I wouldn't put this link up for them if I wasn't happy with their service.
 They offer things for the beginner and the corporation.

 Ad from page's editor: Yes..
 I do enjoy compiling these things for you.
 I hope they are helpful.
 However... this doesn't pay my bills!!!
 Sheepdog Software (tm) is supposed to help do that, so if you found this stuff useful, (and you run a Windows or MS-DOS PC) please visit my freeware and shareware page, download something, and circulate it for me?
 Links on your page to this page would also be appreciated!